ONCE UPON A MATTRESS

 - More fun with Sticky notes

-- starting pitch
+- Mark the starting pitch

-- Bell tone, cords, two-measure intro...
+- indicate Bell tone, cords, two-measure intro, etc.

 - If possible, get your cut down to two pages facing each other.

-- Single-sided copies can be taped back to back (stronger this way)
+- Single sided copies can be taped back to back (stronger this way)

-- Accordion fold-outs (3-4 pages)
+- Accordion fold outs (3-4 pages)

 - Be sure to mark the page that folds out.